aneldev/dynadux/README.md

 Business store is a function that
 - creates a Dynadux store that is used internally in this function only
-- we pass the Dynadux the initial state and the actions/reducers pairs
+- we pass to the Dynadux the initial state and the actions/reducers dictionary object
-- the function returns an object with methods and getters and this is the API of out Business store
+- the function returns an object with methods and getters and this is the API of our Business store

-The containers and any other components will use these functions.
+The containers and any other components will use these getters and functions.

 ## The principals